Optimist Club of Smyrna GA

 Membership is held by individuals and is not transferrable.
 Persons seeking membership in the club are required to gain a member sponsor and furnish a membership application for board approval.

 Members are encouraged to participate in as many club meetings, projects and functions as their time allows, however, there are no minimum service requirements.

-Quarterly dues are $90 which includes meal costs.
+Quarterly dues are $100 which includes breakfast at the weekly club meetings.

 Are you interested?
 Contact us or come to a Friday meeting.